-Follow the Biddulph Valley Way out from Congleton town, past the pretty Dane-in-Shaw valley, to the rolling countryside beyond.
+Follow the Biddulph Valley Way out from Congleton town, through the pretty Dane-in-Shaw valley, to the rolling countryside beyond.
 The former railway line is a traffic-free route for walkers, cyclists and horseriders.

 For over 100 years trains travelled along the Biddulph Valley Way carrying coal from the Potteries to Congleton.
 Today walkers, cyclists and horse riders enjoy this tranquil route away from roads.